dpatl/Stock-Matching-Engine/Stock Matching Engine/readme.md

     }
     ```

-2) Create an endpoint to view a given trader's current orders and statuses (/orders/<trader_id>).
+2) Creates an endpoint to view a given trader's current orders and statuses (/orders/<trader_id>).
 The data model for that should look something like this:
     ```json
     {
         "data":